PolarCookie/PolarGuides/README.md

 Alliance 55-58 done

 guide todo:
-forgot to add ding 34,35,47,49
-maybe include orb of orahil questline for warlocks during desolace part? can pick up the quests after getting felhunter and combine with Reagents for Reclaimers inc part 3 and 4
 Missing Diplomat finale should be instant?
 An OOX of Your Own should be instant?
-Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core
-Need to redo the entire hearth usage, especially 50-58 section, lots of setting hearth stone here and there and never using it.
+Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core Need to redo the entire hearth usage, especially 50-58 section, lots of setting hearth stone here and there and never using it.
 Possibly "Dousing the Flames of Protection" and "Ancient Spirits" can be skipped, finished lvl 58 with 52685xp (31%), aim to end at timbermaw hold with the ritual totems + runecloth (need to make a note to save runecloth)

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.

-AC todo:
-goal of accept Hints of a New Plague?##660